If you want to start a blog, you need to do these tasks at first:

 #6 Google Analytics

-Google Analytics is a free web analytics service from Google that allows you to analyze in-depth detail about the visitors on your website.
+Google Analytics is a free web analytics service from Google that allows you to analyze in-depth detail about the visitors to your website.
 It provides valuable insights that can help you to shape the success strategy of your business no matter how big your business is.

 However, Google Analytics can be difficult to understand and dissect because the page design is a little tricky.